Operation Family Secrets

 Operation Family Secrets was an investigation by the Federal Bureau of Investigation (FBI) into mob-related crimes in Chicago.
 The FBI called it one of the most successful investigations of organized crime that it had ever conducted.

 The investigation and trial was accurately dubbed "Family Secrets" because of the betrayal from within the Calabrese family.
 The son, Frank Calabrese Jr., and brother, Nick Calabrese, of Chicago Outfit mob hitman Frank Calabrese Sr. provided testimony that was instrumental to the success of Operation Family Secrets.
 The investigation led to indictments of 14 defendants who were affiliated with the Chicago Outfit, which has been one of the most prolific organized crime enterprises in the United States.

 The most heinous of their crimes investigated were 18 murders and one attempted murder between 1970 and 1986.
 All of the murders and the other crimes charged to the defendants were allegedly committed to further the Outfit's illegal activities, such as loansharking and bookmaking, and protecting the enterprise from law enforcement.
+The trial took place between June and August 2007, and sentencing occurred in 2009.

 Operation Family Secrets was a milestone in the FBI's battle against organized crime in Chicago.
 It is said to have had a significant effect on the operations of the Chicago Outfit.
 However, it did not end the Outfit's reign in Chicago.